eXsio/querydsl-entityql-maven-plugin/README.md

 ```

+- generate Static Models by running the ```querydsl-entityql:generate-models``` plugin from Command Line or your IDE

 ## Examples

 Feel free to browse the [Examples Project](https://github.com/eXsio/querydsl-entityql-examples) to find out how to use EntityQL in your code.